"Humbling is the word eighth-grader Taliah Lansing used to best describe a recent volunteer experience.

 “It was amazing to know I was going to help feed a family who may not have fresh vegetables otherwise,” said Taliah, who was one in a group of Milwaukee Jewish Day School students who spent time volunteering at Leket Israel – The National Food Bank in Israel as part of their activities during their eighth-grade trip.
 “It was a lot of fun to dig in the dirt and joke around with friends.”

 “Leket was an amazing experience,” her classmate, Aya Vlasoff, added.
 “It gave us a chance to take a break from sight-seeing and do something for others.
 We got to pick a vegetable that not many of us had ever had, so it made the time farming more exciting.”

-With their hard work and enthusiasm, the day school’s eighth grade class rolled up their sleeves to pick 1500 lbs. of fresh kohlrabi for distribution to Israelis in need.
-This kohlrabi will feed 350 needy families.
-Leket is truly grateful for the Milwaukee Day School's partnership in helping to rescue surplus food to benefit Israel's poor.
+With their hard work and enthusiasm, the day school’s eighth-grade class rolled up their sleeves to pick 1500 pounds of fresh kohlrabi for distribution to Israelis in need."